Selling your eBay goods with Amazon FBA—is it worth it?

 - Access to a global fulfilment network

-- Fulfilment is more expensive for items not purchased on Amazon
+- Fulfillment is more expensive for items not purchased on Amazon

 - Insurance, signature verification and returns are additional costs